zawwz/lxsh/README.md

 use `--exclude-var` to exclude variables from being minimized (for example environment config).

-Function names can be minimized with `--minimize-fct`, use `--exclude-var` to exclude functions from being minimized.
+Function names can be minimized with `--minimize-fct`, use `--exclude-fct` to exclude functions from being minimized.

 Unused functions can be removed with `--remove-unused`.
 Removal of unused variables is a work in progress.